swa112003/InputDistributionCoverage/README.md

 ```

 ## Measuring test coverage of custom test sets
-Test coverage of custom test sets can be measured by providing the file path argument.
+Test coverage of custom test sets can be measured by setting the file path argument of `measure_coverage.py`.
 Use Likelihood Regret to filter out the OOD test inputs, and convert the in-distribution test inputs into numpy format.
 Run the below command.

 ```
 python measure_coverage.py [vae] --dataset [mnist/fmnist/cifar10] --no_bins [intervals] --ways [ways] --density [target density: range[0,1]] --path [numpy file path]